About us

 Sessions cost £7 or £6 if you block book.

-Some free spaces are reserved for those who can’t pay, click here to email Jemma to book your free place, no fuss.
+Some free spaces are reserved for those who need them, click here to email Jemma to book your free place, no fuss.

 Contact Amy for more details at amasingingmamas@gmail.com